Marzipan Cookies

 Marzipan cookies

-Almonds: For this recipe, you can use raw, unpeeled, and unsalted almonds or almond meal for a smoother texture.
+Almonds: You can use raw, unpeeled, and unsalted almonds or almond meal.
 Note: the recipe uses cups for the whole almonds, not almond meal.
-If using the almond meal, make sure the weight is 9oz/250 grams.
+If using almond meal, make sure the weight is 9oz / 250 grams.
+Almond flour is a bit different, with a finer texture and less almond flavor.
+I’ve never tested this recipe with almond flour.

 Sugar: I recommend using powdered sugar for a smoother texture, although regular or caster sugar works perfectly fine.